A lovely tender beef stew with chunks of potatoes and carrots – after a few versions, this is my go-to version which works very well for us!

 - Add tomato paste, beef with juices and flour.
 Mix well for 2 mins.
 Pour in 700-750ml water, crush in beef cube, add in bay leaf, sugar, herbs and close pressure cooker and cook on HIGH for 20mins.

 - Once done, switch off flame and open lid when pressure is off.
 Mix and switch on flame to a medium boil.
-Add in carrots + potatoes and cook for further 15-20 mins or until veggies are tender to the bite.
+(There might seems to be alot of gravy but this will cook down).
+Add in carrots + potatoes and cook for further 15-20 mins or until veggies are tender to the bite and gravy has thickend to your liking.
 Add in 1/4 tsp salt or to your taste.
 Done.

 - I prefer the stock cubes to the liquid chicken/beef stocks so I just use the cube.

 - Be sure to get beef chuck (or sometimes called chuck tender).
 This is the right cut to make stew.

 - Differing pressure cookers will differ in cooking times.

 - Searing the beef (Step 1) helps to seal in the juices and build the flavour.
 I have also made this ala lazy cooking mode - where I skipped Step 1 and chucked in the beef after sauteeing onions and garlic - it tasted amazing too!
 So do what works for you:)

 I love beef!:) What I love about it is the tender beef plus the chunks of carrots and potatoes!
 So delish!:)

 Thank you Jerika!
 Yes the tender beef is so so good:)